mvergara94/frontendmentor-3-way-column-card/README.md

-# Frontend Mentor - Huddle landing page
+# Frontend Mentor - 3 column card componnent
 This is a solution to the [3-column preview card component](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-/hub).

 ## Table of contents